AADILab/leader-follower/README.md

 - results: folder for saving results to
 - scratch: random scripts for testing different ideas, libraries, or python functions
 - tests: tests for different parts of the library

+## Install

+Go to the base folder of this repository and run

+`pip install -e .`

+Then import the library in python using

+`import leaderfollower`

+To get specific classes from different modules, use the following syntax

+`from leaderfollower.ccea_lib import CCEA`